Subscription Growth Metrics Checklist

 Analyzing churn, you will have to focus on both customer and revenue churn.

-Customer Churn is % subscribers who discontinue (or discontinue and downgrade) their subscriptions.
+Customer Churn is subscribers who end (or discontinue and downgrade) their subscriptions.

 Revenue Churn is $ which you lose with departing customers.

-Your goal should be a negative churn in both categories.
+It’s common to report churn rate instead of churn, as % of subscribers who end their subscriptions.
+Your goal should be a negative churn rate in both categories.

 2. MRR / ARR